mozilla-extensions/secure-proxy/docs/metrics.md

    1. `proxyDisabled`: the proxy is disabled by user-interaction. **value**: only stateButton for now. **extra**: version, the extension version. (user-interaction)
 1. `settings_url_clicks` fires when the user interacts with the settings view. **objects**:
    1. `manageAccount`: the user clicks on the manage account URL. (user-interaction)
+   1. `contactUs`: the user clicks on the contact us URL. (user-interaction)
    1. `helpAndSupport`: the user clicks on the help & support URL. (user-interaction)
    1. `cloudflare`: the user clicks on the Cloudflare URL. (user-interaction)
    1. `privacyPolicy`: the user clicks on privacy & policy URL. (user-interaction)